 Modeling the population structure

 During this step, the ‘background’ structure of the system is modeled.
 For example, a model of canine rabies spread requires a population of dogs.
 In an individual- or agent-based MSM, each dog might be assigned characteristics such as age and sex, and the geographic location of its home (Dürr and Ward, 2015).
 The population structure often includes the life cycle of the individuals, so that over time, some individuals die and some are born.
 This is linked to the disease model; for example, the newborns can be susceptible, infected or immune (see section Modeling Disease Progression).
-In an example of Johne’s disease (paratuberculosis) transmission, individual cattle or herds could be modeled, and characteristics might include individuals’ milk production and lactation duration (Kirkeby et al., 2016).
+In an example of Johne’s disease (paratuberculosis) transmission, individual cattle or herds could be modeled, and characteristics might include individuals’ milk production and lactation duration (e.g. Groenendaal et al., 2002; Lu et al., 2010; Kirkeby et al., 2016).

 Commonly in veterinary science models, it is crucial to include the spatial component to allow spatio-temporal modeling of disease transmission.
-This can be realized by using geolocations of the units of interest, e.g. farms, as a feature of the population structure (Halasa et al., 2016).
+This can be realized by using geolocations of the units of interest, e.g. farms, as a feature of the population structure (e.g. Bates et al., 2003; Tildesly and Keeling, 2008; Backer et al., 2012).
+Spatio-temporal modeling could also represent other population structures than farms, as in the case of modeling spatio-temporal distributions of vectors that transmit blue tongue virus (Kelso and Milne, 2014).

 Once the background structure of the system in which the disease exists has been modeled, this should be verified and tested (see sections Model verification and validation) before infection transmission is modeled, to ensure that the model simulates the system with sufficient accuracy, as well as to determine computing requirements such as the number of iterations required for burn-in (see section Modeling disease dynamics).